orslumen/record-cache/README.markdown

 #### Retrieval

-Each query is parsed and sent to record_cache before it is executed to check if the query is cacheable.
+Each query is parsed and sent to Record Cache before it is executed to check if the query is cacheable.
 A query is cacheable if:

 - it contains at least one `where(:id => ...)` or `where(<indexed attribute> => ...)` clause, and